scleradb/scleradb.github.io/docsrc/setup/dbms.md

     > ADD LOCATION oraloc AS ORACLE("oradb");

-The JDBC connection is set up using the [Oracle Thin JDBC Driver for JDK 1.7](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html), which is *not* downloaded during the [Sclera-Oracle Connector](components.md#sclera-oracle) installation.
+The JDBC connection is set up using the [Oracle Database Thin JDBC Driver](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html), which is *not* downloaded during the [Sclera-Oracle Connector](components.md#sclera-oracle) installation.
 You will need to download this driver before using this component, as explained [later](#sclera-oracle-setup)

 Sclera stores the JDBC configuration in its [metadata store](../intro/technical.md#metadata-store), and reconnects to the database at the start of every subsequent Sclera session.